Bruyns/BRABRU026_FTC2301_GroupNaeem_BrandonBruyns_IWA/IWA11/IWA_11.2_Challenge 1/readme.md

-  original html, their was no querySelector or data-XXXX to retrieve any data form the html to the js file. some sections were missing = signs and were structured like unfinished objects 1-class naming was returning js errors.
+  original html, their was no querySelector or data-XXXX to retrieve any data form the html to the js file. some sections were missing = signs and were structured like unfinished objects 1-class naming was returning js errors. put the last 3 files in a object since they all share a parent class